PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/UXDesignForAI_and_AlgorithmImplementation.md

 ## Learning Objectives:
 After this module, you'll understand and know how to apply the basic principles of:
-1. Human-Centered Artifical Intelligence;
+1. User-Centered Design for AI;
 2. UX & AI; Adaptive interfaces;
 3. UX & AI: Recommender systems;
 4. Designing for AI Algorithms implementation.

 Table of contents:
-1. Human-Centered Artifical Intelligence: 1 hours
+1. User-Centered Design for AI: 1 hours
-2. UX & AI; Adaptive interfaces: 1 hours
+2. UX & AI; Adaptive interfaces: **optional**
 3. Recommender systems: 1 hours
-4. Designing for AI Algorithms Implementation: 2 hours
+4. User Feedback: 1 Hours
-5. User Feedback: 1 Hours
+5. Designing for AI Algorithms Implementation: 1 hours
-6. Iterating on Wireframe Prototype; 1 hour
+6. Iterating on Wireframe Prototype: -

 **Now, open your worklog and plan the different tasks for today in there!**